 -suggest your ideas, comments & pictures-

-Where plastic injection shines and is very hard to replace by another technic: big flexibility, small additional footprint to the cover; obtained with only a simple two parts mold design. rib for end-stop, marking for the user, and many more.
+Where plastic injection shines and is very hard to replace with another technic: big flexibility, small additional footprint to the cover; obtained with only a simple two parts mold design. rib for end-stop, marking for the user, and many more.

 Usually by adding a metal part, either